lausek/lausek.github.io/_drafts/custom-icon-for-attachment-list.md

 ![the GOS button](../img/assets/gos_enhance_class.jpg)

 Now you need to name your enhancement and assign a package.
 A success message in the info bar tells you, that your enhancement was created.
 This enables you to select *Edit* -> *Enhancement Operations* -> *Insert Post-Method* after you positioned your cursor on the `GET_ICON_NAME` function.
-Also confirm that you want to have access to private members of `CL_GOS_MANAGER` - I swear we won't violate OOP laws.
+Also confirm that you want to have access to private members of `CL_GOS_MANAGER` - I swear we won't violate OOP laws. 😉

 A pushbutton appears in the "Post-Exit" column inside the methods tab.
 Hitting it brings you to your local class where you can implement your customizing.
 The local class receives a reference to the object it is handling by default inside the `core_object` attribute.
-Before we start hacking stuff into our methods, we first want to tweak our classes definition a little bit.
+Before we start hacking stuff into our methods, we first want to tweak our class definition a little bit.

 ``` abap
 CLASS lcl_z_ei_lcb_ext_all_adico DEFINITION.